-Hurricane losses represent the estimated ultimate cost of all reported and unreported claims incurred during the year that exceed the participating insurers' individual company retention levels.
+Hurricane losses represent the estimated ultimate cost of all reported and incurred but not reported claims (IBNR) during the year that exceed the participating insurers' individual company retention levels.
 The reserves for unpaid claims are estimated primarily by management's review of reported loss information obtained from the participating insurers.
 Although considerable variability is inherent in such estimates, management believes that the reserves for hurricane losses are adequate.
 The estimates are continually reviewed and adjusted as experience develops or new information becomes known, and such adjustments are included in current operations.